acamero/rsam-lcz42/README.md

 4. Download the data from [LINK](https://syncandshare.lrz.de/getlink/fi3eWuN4bgAnaExzushQUahm/subset_lcz42.h5), and copy to the data folder `rsam-lcz42-2021/data`;

 5. Open the notebook `lcz42_intro.ipynb`, and follow the instructions.

+**Note**: Please, be sure to complete steps 1 to 4 before the lecture, and to install all the required packages, either by running the first block of code of the notebook or by executing `pip install -r requirements`.
+Then, check that everything is ready by running `python check.py`.
+If the required packages are installed and the data is in place, you will get an `OK`.